Pecs Drag Kings

 Since then, we’ve been charming our way through London’s cabaret scene, leaving a trail of delicious cologne in our wake.
 We’ve performed to consistently sold out audiences at a range of (dis-)reputable venues including Tate Britain, Southbank Centre, The Yard Theatre and Camden People’s Theatre, as well as Pride Festivals across the UK, and independent arts festivals.

-Our shows explore the performativity of gender.
+Our feature-length shows - including 'Pecs Drag Kings' 'Victoriana', 'Cafe des Hommes' and 'The 80s Show' - explore the performativity of gender.
 We unleash our inner masculinity, undermine the patriarchy and push the boundaries between cabaret and theatre through our particular brand of searing satire and down right silliness.

 We believe that the best political commentary is hysterically funny, and that drag can be both a serious form of protest and the greatest form of entertainment.